ibm-cloud-docs/vpc/cr-attach-subnet.md

       For more information about the `ibm_is_subnet_routing_table_attachment` resource, see the [Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_subnet_routing_table_attachment).{: external}

-   * On an existing subnet resource, update the `routing_table` attribute specified by the identifier:
+   * On an existing subnet resource, update the `routing_table` attribute that is specified by the identifier:

       ```terraform
       resource "ibm_is_subnet" "example" {